M61ss/Linux/ROS2 Humble/CLI.md

 #### Options <!-- omit from toc -->

-- `-t` (NOT for node): will return the same list, this time with the corresponding type appended in brackets.
+- `-t` (NOT for node): will return not only the list, but also with the corresponding type appended in brackets.

 ## Fetching informations: `info`